Skip to content

 The cluster is torn down and the per-cluster charge stops, prorated.
 Your adopted servers are not deleted — they’re your property and keep their grandfathered rate, ready to use in another cluster.

-We operate and back up the control plane (including etcd).
+We operate and back up the control plane — your cluster’s etcd state, continuously.
 Your application data — databases, volumes, object storage — is yours to back up, the same as on any cluster where you hold admin.
+The honest split is spelled out in backups & availability.